 - Event Severity.
 Select the security level that you want to set for the threshold value.

 Choose the IP address of the instance or instances for which you want set the threshold.

-You can additionally add an Event Message.
+You can also add an Event Message.
 Type a message that you want to appear when the threshold is reached.
-NetScaler MAS appends the monitored value and the threshold value to this message.
+Citrix App Delivery and Security Service – Self Managed appends the monitored value and the threshold value to this message.

 Select Enable to enable the threshold to generate alarms.

-Optionally, you can configure Actions such as email and/or SMS notifications.
+Optionally, you can configure Actions such as email or Slack notifications.

 By default, every 5 minutes, NITRO calls collect performance data for network reporting.
-This retrieves instance statistics such as counter information and aggregates them on the basis of per minute, per hour, per day, or per week.
+The Citrix App Delivery and Security Service – Self Managed retrieves instance statistics such as counter information and aggregates them based on per minute, per hour, per day, or per week.
 You can view this aggregated data in predefined reports.

-To set the performance polling interval, navigate to Networks > Network Reporting and click Configure Polling Interval.
+To set the performance polling interval, navigate to Infrastructure > Network Reporting and click Configure Polling Interval.
 Your polling interval cannot be less than 5 minutes or more than 60 minutes.

-You can configure the purge interval of network reporting data in NetScaler MAS.
-This limits the amount of network reporting data being stored in the NetScaler MAS server’s database.
+You can configure the purge interval of network reporting data in Citrix App Delivery and Security Service – Self Managed.
+This interval limits the amount of network reporting data being stored in the Citrix App Delivery and Security Service – Self Managed server’s database.
 By default, pruning happens every 24 hours (at 01.00 hours) for the network reporting historical data.

-Note: The value you can specify cannot exceed 90 days or be less than 1 days.
+The value that you can specify cannot exceed 90 days or be less than 1 day.